JacoaFur/Rebels_HiDream-01_Image_Dev_NODES/README.md

 steps: 20-30 is the recommended sweet spot.

-cfg: Keep between 2.5 and 4.0.
+cfg: Keep 0.0.
 Higher CFG combined with heavy styling tags can cause "deep-fried" or crushed-shadow artifacts due to the literal pixel-rendering nature of the model.

 shift: Controls the timestep scheduling curve.
 1.0 is default; 1.5 pushes the model to focus on macro-composition earlier.